 Number Sense Maths Programme Overview

 Number Sense Maths is a scheme of work focused entirely on number fact teaching, providing the structure and depth to number fact teaching that children need to achieve fluency.
-The programme is compatible with all full curriculum textbooks and schemes of work, and it works well as an intervention with older children.
+The programme is accompanied by comprehensive training support to help you get the most out the resources.
+The programme can be used alongside all full curriculum textbooks and schemes of work, and it works well as an intervention with older children.
 Schools access the resources by subscribing to the NSM Teacher Portal from £99 per year.
 An ideal use of catch-up premium funding.